Year 2 and 3

-Welcome to Kenya's page.
+Welcome to Antarctica's page.
 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
 Key information about the curriculum can also be found on the Curriculum Overview page.

 Ho, ho ho!!

 What's that flying high in the sky?
 What can I hear walking on the roof?
 Is that bells I can hear?